Namibia

 Single rooms can normally be arranged if requested, though a single supplement is charged - none charged if you are prepared to share a room with another guest.

-If accepted, riders over 85kg pay a supplement for an extra horse - £850 for all rides.
+If accepted, riders over 85kg and up to max 95kg pay a supplement for an extra horse - £1050 for all 9 & 10 night rides.
 Details on request.

 Namib Desert Ride (10 nights)